JinHanLei/SNFusion/README.md

-# FirmAsGraph
+# SNFusion

-This is a Pytorch implementation of the FirmAsGraph model as described in our paper
+This is a Pytorch implementation of the SNFusion model as described in our paper

 ## Run the demo